MetPX/sarracenia/docs/Contribution/Development.rst

     git clone -b v03_wip https://github.com/MetPX/sr_insects insects
     cd sr3

-The rest of the Guide assumes you are there.
+The rest of the Guide takes the above for granted.

 Documentation
 -------------